wdi-sg/ttmar/readme.md

 ## BONUS!
 - When the last link is clicked, one line of the chorus should be displayed.
 Each subsequent click should display an additional line of the chorus until all 6 lines are displayed.

+## BONUS 2
+- Keep count of the total number of clicks, and alert the user when they get to five clicks.

+## BONUS 3
+- For each click, the background color changes to a random color.

+## BONUS 4
+- For each click the background color changes to a random color, then changes back after 5 seconds.